Guppy: Spawning

 Guppies are highly prolific livebearers.
 The gestation period of guppies varies considerably, ranging from 20 to 60 days at 25 to 27.8 C and depending on several environmental factors.
 Reproduction typically continues through the year, and the female becomes ready for conception again quickly after parturition.
 Male guppies, like other members of the family Poeciliidae, possess a modified tubular anal fin called the gonopodium, located directly behind the ventral fin.
 The gonopodium has a channel-like structure through which bundles of spermatozoa, called spermatozeugmata, are transferred to females.
 In courted mating, where the female shows receptive behaviour following the male's courtship display, the male briefly inserts the gonopodium into the female's genital pore for internal fertilisation.
 However, in the case of sneaky mating where copulation is forced, the male approaches the female and thrusts the gonopodium at the female's urogenital pore.

 Once inseminated, female guppies can store sperm in their ovaries and gonoducts, which can continue to fertilise ova up to eight months.
 Because of the sperm-storage mechanism, males are capable of posthumous reproduction, meaning the female mate can give birth to the male's offspring long after the male's death, which contributes significantly to the reproductive dynamics of the wild guppy populations.

 Inbreeding avoidance

 Inbreeding ordinarily has negative fitness consequences (inbreeding depression), and as a result species have evolved mechanisms to avoid inbreeding.
 Inbreeding depression is considered to be due largely to the expression of homozygous deleterious recessive mutations.
 Numerous inbreeding avoidance mechanisms operating prior to mating have been described.
 However, inbreeding avoidance mechanisms that operate subsequent to copulation are less well known.
 In guppies, a post-copulatory mechanism of inbreeding avoidance occurs based on competition between sperm of rival males for achieving fertilisation.
-In competitions between sperm from an unrelated male and from a full sibling male, a significant bias in paternity towards the unrelated male was observed.
+In competitions between sperm from an unrelated male and from a full sibling male, a significant bias in paternity toward the unrelated male was observed.